rcdexta/hash19/README.md

   Note that only the whitelisted attributes are accepted and keys can be aliased.
 The `to_h` method converts the native hash19 object into a ruby hash.

 ###2.
 Still a hash
 The Hash19 object acts as a wrapper to Ruby Hash.
-Till `to_h` is called, all hash operations can be still done on it.
+All hash operations are supported by the wrapper.
+But, finally `to_h` should be called to retrieve the underlying hash.
 ``` ruby
  hero = SuperHero.new(name: "Flash", strength: "Speed", comic: "DC")
  hero[:name] #Flash